TRANSPORTATION OF DANGEROUS GOODS

 This course provides comprehensive training in Transportation of Dangerous Goods (TDG) which covers the TDG Act and Regulations, and identifies the requirements for receiving, handling, transporting, shipping, and emergency response.
 Participants will know how dangerous goods are classified, documentation regulations, means of containment, forbidden goods, safety marks, exemptions/special provisions, as well as, procedures in the event of an emergency involving dangerous goods.

-Intended For: Any worker person who handles, offers for transport or transports dangerous goods.
+Employees who handle, offer for transport or transport dangerous goods.

 - Safety Requirements and Standards

 - The use of Schedules 1, 2 and 3